dwrobel/flatcam/README.md

 parameter value as the toolchangez parameter value and for the endz value used a default value = 1

-- added postprocessor name into the TCL command "drillcncjob" parameters
+- added preprocessor name into the TCL command "drillcncjob" parameters

 - when adding a new geometry the default name is now: "New_Geometry" instead of "New Geometry".
 TCL commands don't handle the spaces inside the name and